 As a member of the Affordable Housing Summit Group, Adrian was instrumental to developing the National Affordable Housing Agreement and NRAS.

-Throughout his career he has been a trusted advisor to all levels of governmenton housing, homelessness and youth affairs serving as the Deputy Chair of Australian Council of Social Services (ACOSS) and Chief Executive Officer of the Youth Accomodation Association.
+Throughout his career he has been a trusted advisor to all levels of government on housing, homelessness and youth affairs serving as the Deputy Chair of Australian Council of Social Services (ACOSS) and Chief Executive Officer of the Youth Accomodation Association.

 Adrian has a Graduate Certificate in Community Management (UTS) and is Chair of Jacaranda Housing’s Constitutional Change Committee.

-Pam has completed governance training in Board Matters through QShelter and is a member of the Audit and Risk and Constitutional Change Committee.
+Pam has completed governance training in Board Matters through QShelter and is a member of the Jacaranda Housing Audit Committee and Constitutional Change Committee.

 Sharon is a passionate advocate for Jacaranda Housing and all aspects of social housing.